Vis a vis: El Oasis

-Vis a vis: El Oasis is a Spanish television series starring Maggie Civantos and Najwa Nimri, presented both as spin-off and as 5th and final season of the television series Vis a vis (Locked Up).
-The plot focuses on the relationship between two characters of the former, Maca and Zulema, after getting out of prison.
-It aired in 2020 on FOX España.
+Vis a vis: El Oasis is a Spanish television miniseries that is a spin-off and the fifth and final season of the Spanish crime drama series Vis a Vis (Locked Up).
+Starring Maggie Civantos and Najwa Nimri alongside a supporting cast, El Oasis takes place years after the events of the fourth season and focuses on Macarena and Zulema's life outside of prison, concluding their story.
+It aired in 2020 on Fox Spain.

 Premise

 Macarena and Zulema decide to organize one last big heist in order to steal a diamond tiara from the daughter of a Mexican drug trafficker so they team up with Goya, Triana and La Flaca (the "Equipo V").
 However, the heist doesn't go exactly to plan.